lne-lab/POLYRETINA_VR/Assets/Polyretina/README.md

 ## Common

-Assets not specific to the Polyretina-VR project, but provide useful commonly-used functions (i.e., mathematical functions).
+Assets not specific to the Polyretina-VR project, but provide commonly-used functions (i.e., mathematical functions).

 ## SPV

-Assets related to the simulated of prosthetic vision.
+Assets related to the simulation of prosthetic vision.

 ## Studies